Job Opportunities

 • the ability to actively listen and respond with empathy

-• the ability to set compassionate boundaries with callers
+• the ability to set compassionate boundaries with visitors

-• Expert knowledge of BC residential tenancy law and Residential Tenancy Branch dispute resolution policies and procedures*
+• Knowledge of BC residential tenancy law and RTB dispute resolution policies / procedures*

-• Expert knowledge of housing-related referral options across BC*
+• Knowledge of community referral options in the Lower Mainland and across BC*

 • Passion for social justice, tenants’ rights, and working from within an anti-oppressive framework

-• Ability to exercise sound judgment about what information and options should be given to callers
+• Sound judgment about what relevant information and options should be given to visitors

 • Training in relevant areas (e.g. non-violent crisis-intervention / de-escalation and trauma and violence-informed practice) is an asset*

-• Experience answering calls from the public is an asset
+• Experience providing similar in-person services to the public is an asset

 • Existing profile in the social justice legal community is an asset